-MARC Train Service (Maryland Area Regional Commuter) is a 187-mile commuter rail system, that provides service on three lines, between Baltimore, MD; and Washington, DC; Perryville, MD and Washington, DC; and Martinsburg, WV and Washington, DC.
-MARC Trains operate Monday through Friday only with limited service on select holidays.
-(Note: weekend service is now available on the Penn Line only).
+MARC Train Service (Maryland Area Regional Commuter) is a 187-mile commuter rail system that provides service on three lines, between Baltimore, MD, and Washington, D.C.; Perryville, MD, and Washington, D.C.; and Martinsburg, WV, and Washington, D.C.
+MARC Trains operate Monday through Friday with limited service on select holidays and weekend service on the Penn Line only (between Baltimore and Washington).
 Train service is offered during morning and evening rush hours on the Brunswick and Camden Line, with all day and late evening service on the Penn Line.
 Seating is not reserved.
 Most rush hour trains have a quiet car, which is located next to the locomotive (Car #1).
 MARC Train Service is operated under a contract with the National Railroad Passenger Corporation (Amtrak) and CSX Transportation.
 MARC Train Service offers a comfortable way to commute to Washington, D.C. and avoid the hassles of congested traffic around the capital region.

 MARC Train Rail Lines